Esmail-ibraheem/Axon/X-Llama/Readme.md

 		Rotary position embedding (_RoPE_; [Su et al. 2021](https://arxiv.org/abs/2104.09864)) encodes the absolution position with a [rotation matrix](https://en.wikipedia.org/wiki/Rotation_matrix) and multiplies key and value matrices of every attention layer with it to inject relative positional information at every layer.

-		When encoding relative positional information into the inner product of the $𝑖-th$ key and the 𝑗-th query, we would like to formulate the function in a way that the inner product is only about the relative position 𝑖−𝑗.
+		When encoding relative positional information into the inner product of the 𝑖-th key and the 𝑗-th query, we would like to formulate the function in a way that the inner product is only about the relative position 𝑖−𝑗.
 Rotary Position Embedding (RoPE) makes use of the rotation operation in Euclidean space and frames the relative position embedding as simply rotating feature matrix by an angle proportional to its position index.

 		Given a vector 𝑧, if we want to rotate it counterclockwise by 𝜃, we can multiply it by a rotation matrix to get 𝑅𝑧 where the rotation matrix 𝑅 is defined as:
 	![image](https://github.com/Esmail-ibraheem/Axon/assets/113830751/a959cf9a-50fc-4db6-be5c-1d383f69f2cb)